msample/envoy-filter-example/inject.rst

     "config": {
       "antitrigger_headers": [],
       "trigger_headers": [],
-      "always_triggered": (boolean)
+      "always_triggered": boolean
       "include_headers": [],
       "upstream_inject_headers": [],
-      "upstream_inject_any": (boolean),
+      "upstream_inject_any": boolean,
       "upstream_remove_headers": [],
       "downstream_inject_headers": [],
-      "downstream_inject_any": (boolean),
+      "downstream_inject_any": boolean,
       "downstream_remove_headers": [],
       "cluster_name": "...",
-      "timeout_ms": (int)
+      "timeout_ms": int
     }
   }

+antitrigger_headers
-antitrigger_headers // TODO change this to allow value & regexp too *(optional, array)* header name strings where any of which present in a request will disable injection.
-For example, if antitriggers has "x-skip-injecton" and the request has that header, the injection filter will not do anything to that request or its response, nor will a request be sent to the injector service.
+  *(optional, array)* header constraints any of which matching the request will disable injection.
+For example, if antitriggers has {
+  "name":"x-skip-injecton"} and the request has that header, the injection filter will not do anything to that request or its response, nor will a request be sent to the injector service.
+  See the Route config *headers* field for further information.

-trigger_headers // TODO change this to allow value & regexp too *(sometimes required, array)* header name strings, where any of which present in a request will cause injection to be attempted unless an antitrigger is present.
+trigger_headers // Todo allow regexp & exact value matches for named cookies too *(sometimes required, array)* header constraints, any of which matching a request will cause injection to be attempted unless an antitrigger is matches.
 These header names also support "cookie.(cookie-name)" syntax so you can trigger on the presence of a specific cookie.
 For example, "cookie.session" will trigger injection if a cookie named "session" (case sensitive) is present in